 This has helped me with freelancing, where deadlines are just as important.
 To build trust with clients, I need to hand in work on time and not let something at home affect me.
 The only time I’ve had to speak to a client about an extension was when there was a complete power cut in the area for a couple of days due to a storm, even the McDonalds didn’t have power!

 2. Taking the initiative: There are times that my clients don’t know what they want to do.
 I have to look into what they want to gain and then suggest ideas and options.
+For more innovative and proven ideas there are many articles online to learn, read about the post using the link.

 The military really helped me with this skill.
 Since the plan was to go through officer training, taking the initiative was essential.
 I would have to pick a route on a map to take, make a decision for an attack formation and choose the people who would do certain jobs.